The Conduit towers over Khael-Vorath in Signal Decay

 The Resonance Caves

-Two of three survey teams came back.
+Two of the three original survey teams came back.

 The Crucible